RAMP - Rapid Acceleration Management Program

 Increase diversity in Swedish industry

 The RAMP initiative aims to increase diversity in Swedish industry and strengthen Swedish competitiveness through a more inclusive society.
-The second round of the program is planned to start in the fall of 2017.
-Behind the project are Maria Frithz Warg and Kristina Nilsson at the Stockholm School of Economics.
+The second round of the program has started during the fall of 2017.

 SSE wants to contribute to a positive development of the refugee situation.
 We think we do that best by providing our expertise in education and research."